benschw/benschw.github.io/_drafts/testing-microservices-in-go.markdown

 Now that we have that out of the way, time to talk about testing!

-## And that's why your always write a client
+## And that's why you always write a client
 Even if you don't plan on leveraging your service in another go app, it pays to write a client library.

 If you do plan on composing many go services together (having one service call another to model complex operations) then even better!
 In either case, I like to put the client library and the structs that serve as our API model into their own packages.
 That way your service can depend on the `api` package, but not know or care about the `client` package.
 Likewise, the client can depend only on the `api` and be imported by another app without exposing the implementation of the service.